joebedard/ORB_SLAM2/README.md

 # 1. License

-ORB-SLAM2 is released under a [GPLv3 license](https://github.com/raulmur/ORB_SLAM2/blob/master/License-gpl.txt).
-For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](https://github.com/raulmur/ORB_SLAM2/blob/master/Dependencies.md).
+ORB-SLAM2-TEAM is released under a [GPLv3 license](https://github.com/joebedard/ORB_SLAM2_TEAM/blob/master/License-gpl.txt).
+For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](https://github.com/joebedard/ORB_SLAM2_TEAM/blob/master/Dependencies.md).

-For a closed-source version of ORB-SLAM2 for commercial purposes, please contact the authors: orbslam (at) unizar (dot) es.
+For a closed-source version of ORB-SLAM2-TEAM (and ORB-SLAM2) for commercial purposes, please contact the authors: [Joe Bedard](https://www.linkedin.com/in/joe-bedard-04b7633/), and orbslam (at) unizar (dot) es.

-If you use ORB-SLAM2 (Monocular) in an academic work, please cite:
+If you use ORB-SLAM2-TEAM or ORB-SLAM2 (Monocular) in an academic work, please cite:

     @article{murTRO2015,
       title={{ORB-SLAM}: a Versatile and Accurate Monocular {SLAM} System},